 These Pumpkin & Peanut Butter Dog Ball Treats will make your doggies crazy.
-They are soft, requires simple ingredients, healthy and so tasty.
+They are soft, require simple ingredients, healthy and so tasty.

 I love making healthy treats for my furry babies.
 Since they are crazy about peanut butter, I always include some PB in their treats.
 Dogs are like toddlers, sometimes you have to hide healthy ingredients into their food.
 Some of my babies are picky eaters so peanut butter is always included to encourage them to eat.